 Why are hyperlinks not working in Outlook?

 Hyperlinks will not work in Outlook because Outlook does not support them, and the default browser is not registered (properly) in your operating system.

-In summary, If you follow the steps in this article, you will be able to change the default browser in Outlook, quickly and easily.
+In summary, if you follow the steps in this article, you will be able to set default browser in outlook, quickly and easily.